 - Digital logic gates: Transistors are the building blocks of digital logic gates.
 These gates are used in digital electronics to perform logic operations such as AND, OR, and NOT.

 - Microprocessors: Transistors are used extensively in microprocessors, which are the central processing units (CPUs) of computers and other digital devices.
-The number of transistors on a microprocessor is often used as a measure of its computing power.

 The Impact of Transistor Technology on Modern Computing and Communication Systems.